hyperledger/fabric/docs/source/peers/peers.md

 ## Peers and Orderers

-We've seen that peers form the basis for a blockchain network, hosting ledgers and chaincode which can be queried and updated by peer-connected applications.
+We've seen that peers form the basis for a blockchain network, hosting ledgers and smart contracts which can be queried and updated by peer-connected applications.
 However, the mechanism by which applications and peers interact with each other to ensure that every peer's ledger is kept consistent is mediated by special nodes called *orderers*, and it's to these nodes we now turn our